Asees-Khurana1/Data-Backup-App/README.md

 # DataBackupApp

 DataBackupApp is an Android application designed to backup and restore data efficiently.
-It leverages Jetpack Compose for the UI, follows the MVVM architecture, and adheres to SOLID principles and best practices from the Android Developers website.
+It leverages Jetpack Compose for the UI, uses firebase for the Database Operations, and adheres to solid principles and best practices from the Android Developers website.

 ## Table of Contents